The American Pageant

 The American Pageant, initially published by Thomas A. Bailey in 1956, is an American high school history textbook often used for AP United States History, AICE American History as well as IB History of the Americas courses.
 Since Bailey's death in 1983, the book has been updated by historians David M. Kennedy and Lizabeth Cohen, and it is now in its seventeenth edition.
+It is published by Cengage and is listed by the College Board among the textbooks that meet the curricular requirements of AP United States History.

 Structure

 Twelfth edition

 Four different versions of the 12th edition were printed.
 All are divided into six parts, from "Founding the New Nation" (with an initial chapter on prehistory, natives, and European exploration) through "Making Modern America."
 The six parts are subdivided into a total of 42 chapters spanning 1034 pages.
 The book's chronology officially ends in the year 2001, though later printings include an additional three paragraphs detailing the 2004 US election as well as September 11.
 Since then, the incumbent edition of the American Pageant included information regarding the 2008 presidential election.

 The four versions of the Twelfth Edition are the Complete Edition, the version "For Advanced High School Courses," published by Houghton Mifflin.
 There are also two editions that split the textbook into two volumes: Volume I, which covers American history up to 1877, and Volume II, which covers the American history since 1865.